Changing the world

 Now and in the future

-In a stable world the preferred observations should be same as the expected observations.
+In a stable world the wanted observations should be same as the expected observations.
 The future body temperature should be in line with the historical body temperature, give or take.
-The fish both expects and prefers to be in water rather than on land.
+The fish both expects and wants to be in water rather than on land.
 If this is the case, then one and the same generative model can guide both perceptual inference and the “simulation” in action inference.
-This means that the priors \(p(s)\) can in stable situations represent both expected states and preferred states (from which expected and preferred observations can be inferred).
+This means that the priors \(p(s)\) can in stable situations represent both expected states and wanted states (from which expected and wanted observations can be inferred).
 If this is not the case, then the organism must hold two different generative models in its “head”: one for analyzing the current state of affairs and one for planning for the future.
-Intuitively this seems reasonable at least for humans as we often prefer to be in a state that is different from the state we expect to be in (sometimes to the detriment of our mental health).
+Intuitively this seems reasonable at least for humans as we often want to be in a state that is different from the state we expect to be in (sometimes to the detriment of our mental health).

 Planning for the future